Sflashy/IL2CPP.Modding/README.md

 # IL2CPP.Modding

 A Node.js application written in TypeScript, used for injecting Frida scripts into modded games.
-Currently, it supports modding the `Toon Blast, Arrow Quest` Android game.
+Currently, it supports modding the `Toon Blast, Arrow Quest, Pocket Chess` Android game.

 ## 🚀 Installation